UPDATED

 Ice layer can be hidden below the snow

-The Effects Bad Weather Has on Other Road Users
+The Effects on Other Road Users

 As well as the inevitable problems that poor visibility can cause, do bear in mind that some vehicles are going to be more vulnerable when they encounter high winds in exposed areas.
 Subsequently, you’re going to want to keep your distance from motorbikes and high-sided vehicles such as vans and lorries.